wiwwo/pg_mapreduce/README.md

 Of course, this does not make sense in docker, specially since it runs on the same (local) machine...<br>
 But in a distributed env, and with millions or rows and some replicas, it gets more interesting.
 <br><br>And of course, calculating the average is just a "whatever task".
 More useful things could be done.
+<br><br>
+IMPORTANT: use of this code in business context is strictly forbidden unless with explicit consent.

 <br>